l10n-tw/qttranupdater/TRANSLATING.md

 ## Step 6
 Restart program to apply translations.

-If the translation is complete and no big problem, you can optionally make a Pull Request to this program! :)
+If the translation is complete and no big problem, you can copy the translated po file to `locale`, and optionally make a Pull Request to this program! :)